Conduct and Interpret a Repeated Measures ANCOVA

 Are there individual differences in the longitudinal measures of aptitude between students who passed the final exam and the students who failed the final exam; when we control for the mathematical abilities as measured by the standardized test score of the math test?

 The repeated measures ANCOVA uses the GLM module of SPSS, like the factorial ANOVAs, MANOVAs, and MANCOVAS.
-The repeated measures ANCOVA can be found in SPSS in the menu Analyze/General Linear Model/Repeated Measures…
+You can find the repeated measures ANCOVA in SPSS under the menu Analyze > General Linear Model > Repeated Measures.

 The dialog box that opens is different than the GLM module you might know from the MANCOVA.
 Before specifying the model we need to group the repeated measures.

-This is done by creating a within-subject factor.
-It is called a within subject factor of our repeated measures ANCOVA because it represents the different observations of one subject.
-We measured the aptitude on five different data points, which creates five factor levels.
-We specify a factor called Aptitude_Tests with five factor levels (that is the number of our repeated observations).
+Researchers create a within-subject factor to do this.
+In repeated measures ANCOVA, we call it a within-subject factor because it represents different observations of one subject.
+We measure aptitude at five data points, creating five factor levels, and specify a factor called Aptitude_Tests with these five levels.

 Since our research question also requires investigation as to the difference between the students who failed the final exam and the students who passed the final exam, we will include a measurement in the model.